-Polar Convergence presents photographic works of the Arctic by Rohan Hutchinson and sound works of Antarctica by Dr Philip Samartzis.
+Polar Convergence presents photographic works of the Arctic by Rohan Hutchinson and sound works of Antarctica by Philip Samartzis.

 Hutchinson captures the tonality of the Arctic winter, transforming large-scale pristine landscape images into violent, mutable abstractions.
 Samartzis focuses on the sounds and spaces of the Antarctic continent where volatile weather and extreme climate collide with fragile ecologies and remote settlements.
 These soundscapes introduce a spectral Antarctica by channelling natural, human and geophysical forces; while Hutchinson’s blackened landscapes provide a heightened sense of urgency to preserve.
 Together, these two bodies of polar research introduce us to the places that operate at the margins of the planet.

 The first part of Hutchinson’s works were created whilst travelling across the ice by snowmobile; from the Norwegian archipelago of Svalbard.
 Here, he documented the vastness of the Arctic landscape.
 On his return to Melbourne, Hutchinson used these initial landscapes as a canvas on which he painted liquid light (a liquid photographic emulsion that reacts to light) and exposed the works to the Australian sun.
 Through this process Hutchinson transforms these large-scale pristine landscapes into violent, mutable abstractions.
 Blackened.
 Damaged.
 Side by side these photographic works speak of Australia’s impact on the Arctic.